mrsahin101/BOOKS/C_Programming/Cpp_For_Dummies/Part_VI_The_Part_of_Tens/Notes.md

     8. **Heap Handling** : Make sure you return memory you allocated at heap after not necessary.
     9. **Using Exceptions to Handle Errors**
     10. **Avoiding Multiple Inheritance**

+## Chapter 30 -> The Ten Most Important Optional Features of Dev-C++
+- Use profiler to check runtime stats.